taiandrew/taiandrew.github.io/_pages/research.md

 <br><br/></div>

-**New descriptions of serial dictatorship for house assignments with indifferences** (with Will Sandholtz).
+**New descriptions of serial dictatorship for object allocation with indifferences** (with Will Sandholtz).
 <br>[[pdf](files/Tai_SD_with_Indifferences.pdf)]
 [<a href="#/" onclick="visib('SDIndiff')">click for abstract</a>]